 An advanced exploration of the basic elements of design as related to three dimensional problem solving.
 Emphasis is on development of greater technical (finished art) skills.
 Problem solving is stimulated by assignments stressing creative ability with a high degree of difficulty.
-Prerequisite: AR 1103 or consent of instructor

-AR 1203 3 hours Art Appreciation I
+AR 1203 Art Appreciation I